 - Alcohol/ acetone/ paint thinner

 Well, these are 6 different ways you can get the ink stain out of your shirt.
 These are the easiest and hassle-free methods, plus require materials that are available at home, so it also doesn’t cost an arm and leg.
-We also like using go gone when the quality doesn’t matter to use, and want to keep that fabric for home use.
-It’s the easiest way, least messy, and cost effective.
+We also like using go gone when the quality doesn’t matter to us and want to keep that fabric for home use.
+It’s the easiest way, the least messy, and cost-effective.

-However, for you, the quality of your clothes matter as well.
-For example, some fabrics can’t withstand bleach, so you’ve to consider do’s and don’ts with it.
+However, for you, the quality of your clothes matters as well.
+For example, some fabrics can’t withstand bleach, so you’ve to consider the do’s and don’ts with it.
 Also, the removing percentage differs from method to method, so let’s dive in and see what goes perfectly for you.